DMGithinji/countpesa-web-app/README.md

 ## Privacy

-CountPesa is designed with privacy as a top priority.
-All transaction data is processed and stored locally in your browser using IndexedDB.
-No financial data is stored on any external servers.
+CountPesa is designed to help you understand your spending habits and make informed financial decisions, but with privacy as a top priority.